Kitware/trame-client/js-lib/README.md

-## Update the trame client library
+## Trame client library for plain JS

+This library aims to simplify integration of any web client with a trame server.

+## Dev setup

 ```bash
 npm install